Jessica-Ran747/Jessica-Ran747.github.io/_teaching/2014-spring-teaching-1.md

 title: "Teaching experience 1"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of Bristol, Faculty of Engineering"
-date: 2014-01-01
+date: 2025-01-08
-location: "City, Country"
+location: "Bristol, UK"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.